virboli/flaggle/README.md

 Flag SVGs, country names, and ISO codes are obtained from [flagpedia.net](https://flagpedia.net/).

-They are scaled into the same aspect ratio (3:2) using [khui0/flaggle-flag-generator](https://github.com/khui0/flaggle-flag-generator)
+Images with a common aspect ratio (3:2) are generated using [khui0/flaggle-flag-generator](https://github.com/khui0/flaggle-flag-generator)

 ## Development